-We had wanted a color palette that supported our brand, was accessible, and allowed us to design for our product and our marketing.
-The color palette we came up with supports our use case and taught us a lot about color in general.
+We had wanted a color palette that supported our brand, was accessible, and allowed us to design inclusive product trainings as well as our marketing efforts.
+The color palette we came up with supports our use case and taught us a lot about accessibility and color use best practices in general.

 Want to join our team and be a part of this fascinating work?
 We are hiring positions in design, product and engineering.
 Apply online to join our team today!